Marvel TV show featuring Samuel L Jackson begins filming in Leeds this week

-Disney Marvel TV show featuring Samuel L Jackson, Olivia Coleman and Emilia Clarke begins filming in Leeds
+Disney Marvel TV show featuring Samuel L Jackson, Olivia Colman and Emilia Clarke begins filming in Leeds

 A new Marvel TV show will begin filming in Leeds this week.

-Samuel L Jackson, Olivia Coleman and Emilia Clarke are reportedly starring in the TV series, which is being produced by UK film studio Grass-Fed Productions.
+Samuel L Jackson, Olivia Colman and Emilia Clarke are reportedly starring in the TV series, which is being produced by UK film studio Grass-Fed Productions.

 Read More